Former site of venue:

 Located at 140 Jericho Turnpike in Syosset, New York, The Sahara was a restaurant, bar and grill which briefly hosted all-ages live music events.
 Among the notable artists who performed at The Sahara -- which featured shows promoted by Christian McKnight -- were Taking Back Sunday, Thursday, Poison The Well, Matchbook Romance, Hotwire, Bayside, Anterrabae, Eighteen Visions, The Pietasters, The Casualties, The Bouncing Souls, T.S.O.L., Shai Hulud, Piebald, The Starting Line, and ASOB (featuring Jeff Rosenstock).

 The same site reportedly at least one live performance by Twisted Sister.
 Footage of Taking Back Sunday performing live at The Sahara in 2001 can be seen here.
+Here is a 2002 article from the Long Islander talking about a band called Sound Flava playing an upcoming gig at The Sahara, which calls the spot "Club Sahara."

 Sources: